Severe Asthma ToolkitSevere Asthma Toolkit

 Real-world representation of severe asthma

 Practice-based information collected through severe asthma registries can provide insight into the proportion of patients who would be eligible for and/or benefit from these expensive treatments.
+Understanding real-world treatment effectiveness and patient characteristics associated with response is particularly useful when choosing between multiple treatment options for an individual patient.

 Australasian Severe Asthma Registries

-Registries for biologic therapies
+Registries for Bronchial Thermoplasty

 Australian Mepolizumab Registry (AMR)